On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Numerical approach and setup

 Then, the bubble density will rise to a value similar to the shocked air, as shown in figure~\ref{fig: PS_init}:

 This set of values of $p,\rho,T$ and $Y_i$ compose the initial conditions for the PS SBI.
-The calculation of the PS bubble diffusivity is introduced separately in appendix~\ref{App2} to meet the requirement of the same level of diffusivity with a variable density bubble.
-The NS equations (\ref{eq: NS}) are then solved by the same as introduced in $\S$\ref{subsec: gover eq}.
+The calculation of the PS bubble diffusivity is introduced separately in appendix~\ref{App: diffusivity} to meet the requirement of the same level of diffusivity with a variable density bubble.
+The discretized version of NS equations (\ref{eq: NS}) are then solved numerically by the same way as introduced in $\S$\ref{subsec: gover eq}.
 The flow will evolve without an evident density gradient due to the low concentration of helium.

 Since the passive scalar mixing obeys advection-diffusion equation \citep{villermaux2019mixing}, that is different from species transport in the NS equations (\ref{eq: NS}), we here prove that if the density gradient can be eliminated, the multi-components transport equations can degenerate to the advection-diffusion equation, which offers the basis for studying the passive scalar mixing of SBI.
-Referring back to (\ref{eq: NS}), the multi-components transport equations for arbitrary component follow the Fickian's law of diffusion, which can be expressed as:
+Referring back to (\ref{eq: NS}), the multi-components transport equations for an arbitrary component follow the Fickian's law of diffusion, which can be expressed as:

 When assuming the constant diffusion, it can be further derived as:

 Due to the conservation of mass, the term of the first parenthesis is zero, then we obtain:

 Thus, when density gradient $\nabla\rho$ is negligible, the species equation can degenerate to the standard advection-diffusion equation.